 Molecular formula results summary

-formula_identifications.tsv contains the top-ranked formula result of each feature as determined by the SIRIUS score, or the ZODIAC if available.
-However, different adduct candidates with the same precursor ion molecular formula will have identical score (e.g. [C20H14O6 + NH4]+ and [C20H19NO7 - H2O + H]+).
-In such cases, the top-ranked candidate in formula_identifications.tsv is resolved to [C20H17NO6 + H]+ only considering the ion type but ignoring adduct types. formula_identifications_adducts.tsv contains all top-ranked adducts (in this case [C20H14O6 + NH4]+ and [C20H19NO7 - H2O + H]+).
-This summary additionally contains all scores shown in the GUI as well as potential lipid class annotations.
+The summary file formula_identifications.[tsv|csv|xlsx] contains the top-ranked molecular formula for each feature, based on the SIRIUS score or ZODIAC score, if available.
+When multiple adduct candidates correspond to the same precursor ion molecular formula (e.g. [C20H14O6 + NH4]+ and [C20H19NO7 - H2O + H]+), they will have the identical score.
+In such cases, the top-ranked candidate in formula_identifications.[tsv|csv|xlsx] is resolved to [C20H17NO6 + H]+ only considering the ion type but ignoring adduct types.

 Molecular structure results summary

-structure_identifications.tsv contains the top-ranked structure result of each feature as determined using the CSI:FingerID score; the molecular formula of the top structure does not have to be the top-ranked molecular formula of this feature.
-The formula rank shows the original rank of the molecular formula belonging to the top hit.
+The summary file structure_identifications.[tsv|csv|xlsx] contains the top-ranked structure result for each feature, based on the CSI:FingerID score.
+Note that the molecular formula of this top structure may differ from the top-ranked molecular formula of this feature.
+The file includes a column formulaRank, which indicates the original rank of the molecular formula.

-CANOPUS results summary
+Compound class prediction results summary

-canopus_formula_summary.tsv contains compound classes predicted to be present by CANOPUS for the top-ranked molecular formula of each feature. most specific class denotes the most specific compound class for this feature.
+In both files, the column most specific class indicates the most specific compound class identified for this feature.
 The columns level 5, subclass, class, and superclass refer to the ancestors of this most specific class.

-Standardized project-space summary with mzTab-M
+Standardized project space summary with mzTab-M

 Parameter formats